Midwife in Berlin and my 6 part English translation of the German Mutterpass

 We have only started this journey of the Mutterpass an english translation goes blog post.

 I will dedicate one blog post to one page or one double page of the Mutterpass.
-In my opinion it will be easier to get the information you are searching for faster without you needing to scroll down and further down.

 Lots of love & Go leor de ghrá,